 The content on this page is provided for informational purposes only.
 Security.org does not offer financial or investment advice, nor does it advise or encourage anyone to buy, sell, or trade cryptocurrency.
 It is advised that you conduct your own investigation as to the accuracy of any information contained herein as such information is provided “as is” for informational purposes only.
 Further, Security.org shall not be liable for any informational error or for any action taken in reliance on information contained herein.

 Vitalik Buterin is one of the most influential figures in the cryptocurrency industry.
 Not only is he the founder of the world’s second-largest crypto network, Ethereum, but he is also a prolific writer on blockchain engineering topics.

-And his notoriety as a developer and writer is only scratching the surface of who Vitalik Buterin is.
+Buterin’s notoriety as a developer and writer is only scratching the surface of who Vitalik Buterin is, however.
 The more you investigate, the more interesting things you find out about him.

 Take the following list, for example.
 Here are eight cool and interesting facts about Vitalik Buterin.